mrcbq/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to thank to Microverse for giving this inspiring project**
+**I would like to thank Microverse for giving us the opportunity to learn and grow as developers and also I like to thank my family, they are all my support. 🌟**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>